PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

     - ``'FirstAvailable'`` send to first server that has room in its queue.
     - ``'Hashed'`` send to a single server, indexed by a hash of the qname and client address.

+  * ``stalledWriteTimeout=5``: int - If we have been unable to write or buffer data on our side of the TCP socket for that long, in seconds, consider that the remote endpoint has died and reconnect

 .. function:: setProtobufMasks(maskv4, maskV6)

   .. versionadded:: 4.2.0